jbequ5/Enigma-Machine-Miner/VISION.md

 **Economic Value Pipeline** (Economic + Strategy + Defense)
 Raw BD/PD artifacts are upgraded using intelligence and adversarial insights from Strategy and Defense, then measured for real-world impact.
 Landed proposals collect real performance data that feeds back into the Solve Subsystem, creating a powerful closed loop.

 **Meta-Learning Loop**
 The Meta-Agent Synapse orchestrates the meta-RL loop across all subsystems, learning from every mission, every attack, and every upgrade to continuously reinject improvements.
 Synapse provides a powerful chat interface and proactive co-pilot that miners can use during runs for real-time strategy suggestions and stall assistance.
 Business and sponsor integration is supported through data-driven insights and intelligent challenge design tooling.

 **Participation Incentives**
 Provenance tracking ensures every fragment Synapse uses is counted toward the contributor’s impact and reward.
 The system is designed so that local innovation is amplified by collective intelligence while protecting against leakage.
 Contribution earns you access to the intelligence, and real monetary value if your data helps create downstream revenue.
-SAGE is pure and transparent meritocracy.
+SAGE is a pure and transparent meritocracy.

 ## Value to Participants